dancard32/homelab/markdown/proxmox.md

    - At this point the VM can be converted to a template, step 6 to be repeated for _each_ VM
 6. To upload ISO Images navigate to local(proxmox) > ISO Images > upload and install VM's

+7. Create VM from the top-right and click through the system requirements.

+8. Lastly work through the specific OS install and after complete:

+   Install the following

    - Debian/Ubuntu systems install `sudo apt-get install -y qemu-guest-agent`
    - Redhat based systems install `yum install -y qemu-guest-agent`